Graduate Assistant, Equine Studies

 Files appropriate paperwork as required, including check requests and contracts for event officials.

-Obtains and maintains approval to drive College-owned vans; valid driver’s license required at all times.
+Obtains and maintains approval to drive College-owned vans; a valid driver’s license is required at all times.

 Teaching assistant duties for one class each semester, as assigned by the dean.